 “So you’ve found something that works.
 That’s great!
 Just know that eventually, like any good joke, your content will get stale.”

-One of the worst things you can do in the world of marketing is give up.
+One of the worst things you can do in the world of marketing is to give up.
 Think of your blog and social media as a living entity: if you don’t keep it live with frequent, time-relevant posts, you may as well not have one at all.
 Conversely, don’t leave customers yawning with the same old post or advertisement.
-Give your customers variety if you want them to give you their business.
+Give your customers a variety if you want them to give you their business.